ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 Let's step through the ``setup`` method and examine what's happening.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/population.py
-   :lines: 43, 55-71
-   :dedent: 4
-   :linenos:
+   :start-after: # docs-start: setup
+   :end-before: # docs-end: setup

-Line 2 simply grabs a copy of the simulation :class:`configuration <layered_config_tree.main.LayeredConfigTree>`.
+To start, we simply grab a copy of the simulation :class:`configuration <layered_config_tree.main.LayeredConfigTree>`.
 This is essentially a dictionary that supports ``.``-access notation.

-Lines 4-18 interact with Vivarium's
-:class:`randomness system <vivarium.framework.randomness.interface.RandomnessInterface>`.
+The next handful of lines interact with Vivarium's :class:`randomness system <vivarium.framework.randomness.interface.RandomnessInterface>`.
 Several things are happening here.

-Lines 4-13 deal with the topic of :doc:`Common Random Numbers </concepts/crn>`, a variance reduction technique employed by the Vivarium framework to make it easier to perform counterfactual analysis.
+First, we deal with the topic of :doc:`Common Random Numbers </concepts/crn>`, a variance reduction technique employed by the Vivarium framework to make it easier to perform counterfactual analysis.
 It's not important to have a full grasp of this system at this point.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/population.py
-   :lines: 57-66
+   :start-after: # docs-start: crn
+   :end-before: # docs-end: crn
    :dedent: 4
-   :linenos:
-   :lineno-start: 4

 .. note::